History of CAMRA

 A full time person was appointed; he happened to live in St Albans and two of the founders of CAMRA had also moved down to the area to work in the newspaper industry, so it was naturally that CAMRA should set up shop in the City.
 The first office was at 94 Victoria Street, in a room above a bike shop.
 Soon the organisations outgrew its small premises and moved to 34 Alma Road, where it stayed until 1995 when it moved again to purpose built offices in Hatfield Road.
 Membership has grown from the original four to over 140,000.

 CAMRA has a full time staff of over 30 as well as several freelancers based in St Albans.
-All members get a monthly newspaper called What's Brewing which keeps them up to date with what is happening in brewing industry and pubs.
-There are almost 200 branches of CAMRA volunteer run which bring the Campaign to the local level.
+All members get a monthly newspaper called What's Brewing which keeps them up to date with what is happening in the brewing industry and pubs.
+There are almost 200 branches of CAMRA run by volunteers which bring the Campaign to the local level.

 CAMRA campaigns for a fair deal for beer drinkers and pub goers.
 CAMRA promotes Real ale (or cask-conditioned beer as the brewing industry sometimes calls it).
 This is beer that has not been filtered or pasteurised but which continues to slowly undergo a secondary fermentation in the cask from which it is served in the pub.
 The beer therefore has a natural low carbonation which enhances the rich variety of flavours that you can get in the beer as opposed to the bland, fizzy metallic taste of keg beers or the new scurge, smoothflow.
 Smoothflow uses nitrogen to create the creamy texture which looks so good on the TV but disguises any flavour in the glass.
 Over four hundred new breweries have opened since CAMRA was founded and it is these breweries which produce some of the most interesting beers available in the UK today.